 All posts

 Most URL-parsing bugs come down to the same mistake: treating the last two dotted parts of a hostname as 'domain.tld' and everything before as the subdomain.
-That's wrong for any country-code TLD with a multi-part suffix — co.uk, com.au, com.br, ne.jp — which is roughly 25% of the public-internet hostnames you'll encounter.
+That's wrong for country-code TLDs with multi-part suffixes, and it's wrong for private suffixes like vercel.app and github.io.
 The fix is the Public Suffix List.

 What it is